Checklist when appealing a social welfare decision

 Social welfare appeal decisions

 10. You will be given a decision on your case

 The Appeals Officer will notify you of his/her decision and the reasons for that decision in writing.
 A similar letter will be sent to the Department at the same time.

-If there has been an oral hearing, you will get the Appeals Officer's decision within three of four weeks.
+If there has been an oral hearing, you will get the Appeals Officer's decision within three or four weeks.
 The Appeals Officer will decide on the appeal and tell you of the decision in writing.
 A similar letter will be sent to the Department at the same time.
-If your appeal is not successful the Appeals Officer will explain why.
+If your appeal is not successful, the Appeals Officer will explain why.